samrocketman/gitlab-mirrors/README.md

 # gitlab-mirrors

 The [gitlab-mirrors](https://github.com/samrocketman/gitlab-mirrors) project is designed to fill in a feature which is currently [missing from GitLab][mirror-missing]: the ability to mirror remote repositories. gitlab-mirrors creates read only copies of remote repositories in gitlab.
 It provides a CLI management interface for managing the mirrored repositories (e.g. add, delete, update) so that an admin may regularly update all mirrors using `crontab`.
 It operates by interacting with the [GitLab API][gitlab-api] using [python-gitlab3][python-gitlab3].
-Also, check out this cool [puppet module][puppet] for installing and configuring gitlab-mirrors.

 ## Features